catskull/MusicMenuDisplay.spoon/README.md

 2. Install this Spoon

-    The easiest way to do this is to [download the ZIP version of this Spoon](https://github.com/catskull/SpotifyMenuDisplay.spoon/releases/download/1.0/SpotifyMenuDisplay.spoon.zip), unzip it, then double click the SpotifyMenuDisplay.spoon folder.
+    The easiest way to do this is to [download the ZIP version of this Spoon](https://github.com/catskull/MusicMenuDisplay.spoon/releases/download/1.0/MusicMenuDisplay.spoon.zip), unzip it, then double click the MusicMenuDisplay.spoon folder.
 Hammerspoon will install it for you.

     If you plan on modifying the Spoon and sending a pull request to this repo, then you should clone this repo into your `~/.hammerspoon/Spoons`

 ## Usage
-In your Hammerspoon config, load this Spoon: `hs.loadSpoon("SpotifyMenuDisplay")`
+In your Hammerspoon config, load this Spoon: `hs.loadSpoon("MusicMenuDisplay")`

-Then start the plugin: `spoon.SpotifyMenuDisplay:start()`
+Then start the plugin: `spoon.MusicMenuDisplay:start()`

-`spoon.SpotifyMenuDisplay:start()` takes an optional parameter, a number of seconds it should refresh at.
+`spoon.MusicMenuDisplay:start()` takes an optional parameter, a number of seconds it should refresh at.
 Be default, it is 5.
 Increase or decrease as you see fit.

 You can click the menubar item to pause/play the track.